ng-primitives/ng-primitives/apps/documentation/src/app/pages/primitives/accordion.md

 Apply the `ngpAccordionTrigger` directive to an element that represents the trigger for an accordion item, such as a button.

+- Selector: `[ngpAccordionTrigger]`
+- Exported As: `ngpAccordionTrigger`

 #### Data Attributes

-The following data attributes are available to use with the `ngpAccordionTrigger` directive:
+The following data attributes are applied to the `ngpAccordionTrigger` directive:

 | Attribute          | Description                                    | Value                      |
 | ------------------ | ---------------------------------------------- | -------------------------- |